 After a series of discussions, the number of representatives was determined as two per stakeholder group.
-This is consistent with one of the lessons from the PEB representative selection showing that one representative per group was considered to be insufficient.
+This is consistent with one of the lessons from the PEB representative selection showing that one representative per group was considered not to be sufficient for the task.
 As nine stakeholder groups were identified, 18 representatives will be included in the Consultation Group: